Protective Mission against a Highly Maneuverable Rogue Drone Using Defense Margin Strategy: Abstract

 \section{Abstract}

 The current paper studies a protective mission to defend a domain called the \textit{safe zone} from a rogue drone invasion.
 We consider a one attacker and one defender drone scenario where only a noisy observation of the attacker at every time step is accessible to the defender.
-Directly applying strategies used in existing problems such as pursuit-evasion games are shown to be insufficient for our mission.
+Directly applying strategies used in existing problems such as pursuit-evasion games are shown to be insufficient for this mission.
 We introduce a new concept of \textit{defense margin} to complement an existing strategy and construct a control strategy that successfully solves our problem.
-We provide analytical proofs to point out the limitations of the existing strategy and how our defense margin strategy can be used to enhance performance.
-Simulation results show that our suggested strategy outperforms that of the existing strategy at least by $36.0\%p$ in terms of mission success.
+We provide analysis to point out the limitations of the existing strategy and how our defense margin strategy can enhance the performance.
+Simulation results show that our strategy outperforms that of the existing strategy at least by $36.0$ percentage points in terms of protective mission success.